 They were definitely “flying by the seat of their pants.”

-While they had built up decent equity, the properties were cashflow weaklings, and the Dawsons found themselves running out of cash.
-At one point, Marion remembers not even having enough for a new
+While they had built up decent equity, the properties were cashflow weaklings, and they found themselves running out of cash.
+At one point, Marion remembers not even having enough for a new pair of shoes!

 In 2012, they joined Dymphna Boholt’s Ultimate program and started to turn it all around.
 Under guidance, they off-loaded some non-performing properties, took the plunge into their first joint venture, and have even got into commercial property development.